Violet Markham: Community work

 Her first interest was education.
-Markham was a member of the Chesterfield Education Authority from 1899 to 1934, and in 1902 she was the founder President of the Chesterfield Settlement, an educational foundation for the local community which existed until 1958.
+Markham was a member of the Chesterfield Education Authority from 1899 to 1934, and in 1902 she was the founding President of the Chesterfield Settlement, an educational foundation for the local community which existed until 1958.
 While travelling to South Africa in the summer of 1899, Markham met Lady Edward Cecil.
 The two became good friends, and together created the Victoria League in 1901.

 Later she became involved in public service in different sectors.
 At the outbreak of the First World War, she became a member of the Executive Committee of the National Relief Fund, established to alleviate distress caused by the war.
 The fund dispensed aid to service families and dependents, as well as civilians.
 The experience of this organisation left her with a lifelong interest in reducing the effects of poverty and unemployment, especially with regard to women.
 In 1914 she became a member and later chairman of the Central Committee of Women's Training and Employment, which in 25 years trained nearly 100,000 women, mainly for domestic service.
 In 1917 she was made deputy director of the women's section of the National Service League, and was one of the first recipients of the Order of the Companions of Honour.
 In 1920 she began a long period as a member of the Industrial Court, and became a member of the Lord Chancellor's Advisory Committee for Women Justices.

-In 1934, she became a member of the Unemployment Assistance Board, becoming Deputy chairman in 1937 – "probably the most important administrative post up to that time that had been held by a woman", according to her obituary in The Times.
+In 1934, she became a member of the Unemployment Assistance Board, becoming deputy chairperson in 1937 – "probably the most important administrative post up to that time that had been held by a woman", according to her obituary in The Times.
 When the Second World War began, it was inevitable that her talents would be called on.
 She organised an all-night canteen for the poor of South London.
 She was on the appeal tribunal of the Defence of the Realm Regulations, and in 1942, she was asked to produce a report on allegations of immorality in the women's services.
 In 1945 she produced a report with Florence Hancock on the postwar organisation of domestic service.